julianthome/acosolver/README.md

 </tbody>
 </table>

-To assess the role of Sushi in the second stage of our solving procedure, we ran both Z3-str2 and CVC4 together with a modified version of ACO-Solver where Sushi was switched-off, referred to as modACO-Solver in the following.
+To assess the role of Sushi in the second stage of our solving procedure, we ran both Z3-str2 and CVC4 together with a modified version of ACO-Solver where Sushi was switched-off, referred to as modACO-Solver.

 When executed with 30s time-out, Z3-str2 + modACO-Solver timed-out on 85 cases with a recall of 4.7% and an overall execution time of 44 min.
 CVC4 + modACO-Solver timed out on 31 cases, with a recall of 87.5% and an overall execution time of 15.5 min and solved only one more case as compared to running CVC4 standalone.

 For both solvers, increasing the timeout per test case to 300s did not result in the detection of more vulnerable cases as compared to running them with a timeout of 30s.
-The following table shows the results in detail.
+The following table shows the results in detail:

 * &Oslash;(timeout: 30s): Execution time of our test subjects with a timeout of 30s per attack condition
 * &Oslash;(timeout: 300s) Execution time of our test subjects with a timeout of 300s per attack condition
-* recall: the percentage of vulnerable cases detected among the total vulnerable cases computed with tp/(tp + fn)*100
+* recall: the percentage of vulnerable cases detected from among the total vulnerable cases computed with tp/(tp + fn)*100

 <table class="table-condensed">
 <thead>